emmajanedrews/base-template/_posts/2018-01-02-how-to-prepare-your-home-for-the-winter-months.md

 **2. Take care of your kitchen appliances.** By cleaning such appliances as your oven, you can prevent fires and smoking while you cook for the holidays, as well as prolonging the life of those appliances.

-**3. Check the insulation on your house.** Most of the heat that is gained and lost in your house comes from the the roof line, so places like your attic are especially important for you to check on.
-If you’re looking for an upgrade, blown insulation is a simple process, and open cell foam insulation is an inexpensive method &nbsp;that can truly seal your attic, enabling it to hold in heat during the cold periods and keep heat out during the summer.
+**3. Check the insulation in your house.** Most of the heat that is gained and lost in your house comes from the roof line, so places like your attic are especially important for you to check on.
+If you’re looking for an upgrade, blown insulation is a simple process, and open cell foam insulation is an inexpensive method that can truly seal your attic, enabling it to hold in heat during the cold periods and keep heat out during the summer.
 Doing so can dramatically lower your energy bill.

 {% include pullquote.html %}